TiboC1/Grammit/README.md

 My attempt at making a functional copy of Intsagram, complete with a functional database.
 For this I used the PHP framework Laravel and the SQLITE database.

+### Note: Due to copyright reasons, This is not a deployed project, built solely for educational purposes.

 ## Project still under construction